Why Chronic Inflammation Is On The Rise In Children

 One major reason for the increase in these conditions as well as autoimmune disorders, is immune system dysregulation, which can be triggered by a few different things, including changes in the gut flora.
 This happens when children eat a diet high in carbohydrates, processed foods, and sugar and containing many food additives.
 I also see immune dysregulation in children who have been exposed to an overuse of medications and have frequently been on antibiotics or take NSAIDs.

-Another big driver can be exposure to environmental toxins from the air, water, foods, soaps, lotions, and cleaning products.
+Another big driver can be exposure to environmental toxins2 from the air, water, foods, soaps, lotions, and cleaning products.
 Children actually absorb more toxins than adults, and their bodies have a harder time getting rid of them.
-Some scientists think that climate change could be a contributor to the rise of asthma, specifically, because higher temperatures might increase pollen quantity and lead to longer pollen seasons.
+Some scientists think that climate change could be a contributor to the rise of asthma3, specifically, because higher temperatures might increase pollen quantity and lead to longer pollen seasons.

 There is also a genetic component to the etiology of allergies, eczema, and asthma.
 An allergic predisposition in Mom and Dad increases a child's risk of having an allergic disposition.
 If Mom is more inflammatory during pregnancy, the baby may have a more allergic disposition.
 Genes may predispose someone, but other factors like diet and environmental exposures determine whether these problematic genes get activated.